-iPad: WeVideo is proud to offer an easy-to-use yet sophisticated, award-winning video editor for the iPad.
-When using WeVideo’s iOS app you should login by clicking the GOOGLE sign-in option on the initial app screen.
+iPad: WeVideo also offers a video editor for the iPad.
+Login using the GOOGLE sign-in option on the initial app screen.
 Use your @class.lps.org email account, and it will redirect you to the LPS sign-on screen you would expect to see when logging into any LPS tool online.
 (Projects started in the online tool cannot be edited from the iPad, nor vice-versa.)

 LPS Staff Development

 LPS Computing Services offers staff development sessions aimed at getting you up and running.
 Check the Performance Matters Catalog (in The LPS Portal) for current offerings.
 You can also submit an LPS Help Ticket about WeVideo at any time.